antipin/rundotenv/README.md

 RunDotEnv
 =========

-Command line utility.
+Zero dependency command line utility.
 Execute a command with env variables from one or more .env files.

 Installation
 ------------